 Valve Gate Systems vs. Open Gate Systems: Which Is Right for Your Application?

-With hot runner plastic injection molding, the choice between valve gate systems and open gate systems is pivotal, influencing factors such as gate vestige, cycle time, part aesthetics, and overall production efficiency.
+With plastic injection molding hot runners, the choice between valve gate systems and open gate systems is pivotal, influencing factors such as gate vestige, cycle time, part aesthetics, and overall production efficiency.
 Understanding the benefits and drawbacks of each system, along with their suitability for various applications, is essential for manufacturers aiming to optimize their molding processes.

 Benefits and Drawbacks: Gate Vestige, Cycle Time, Part Aesthetics